umrover/mrover-ros/src/esw/science_board/README.md

 This program includes all the functions and data needed for UART communication between the Jetson and the Nucleo.
-It also has information on the configuration of the science, including which devices map to which mosfet devices.
+It also has information on the configuration of the science, including which devices map to which MOSFET devices.

 In order for the user to control certain science devices (such as heaters and various LEDs),